flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 See [flyPad Guide - OFP](flyPad/dispatch.md#ofp-page) on how to view the simBrief Operational Flight Plan.

+See [Fuel and Weight](loading-fuel-weight.md) on how to load fuel and payload.

 ---

 ## Using the FMS (MCDU) and simBrief Integration